Hexagon/blog/src/posts/guide-to-js/2023-08-30_control-structures.md

 part: 3
 intro: "Control structures in JavaScript dictate how your code runs.
 They decide the flow of operations based on conditions and can repeat sections of code multiple times.
-Let's get a better understanding of these structures, and their conditions."
+Let's get a better understanding of these structures and their uses."
 ---

 But first things first - before looking at control structures, it's important to